-Our chefs at Konscious Keto this year is planning a gluten-free Thanksgiving!
+Our chefs at Konscious Keto this year are planning a gluten-free Thanksgiving!
 Both the gluten-free and ketogenic diets have become increasingly popular recently, and with good reason—particularly for those suffering from autoimmune conditions like celiac disease or those otherwise suffering from an allergy to gluten.

 Believe it or not, 1 in 133—or 1% of the population, and mostly women—in the US have celiac disease, a condition that can result in some adverse health issues that can significantly impair the quality of life.